Run Service

 run job::setToOk

-The run job::setToOk command enables you to set job status to OK, after the job has been processed.
-You can use this command, for example, after resolving issues that caused a job to end in status Not OK.
+The run job::setToOk command enables you to set job status to OK after the job is processed.
+You can use this command, for example, after you resolve issues that cause a job to end in status Not OK.

 CLI Syntax